Dealing with Grief

 Although the intensity of the grief tends to fade over time, it's important to remember that the sadness can reappear quickly during special times like holidays, anniversaries or significant life milestones.
 While grief may not ever be completely resolved, it often fades to the point where the person can be remembered with fond memories and laughter, rather than tears.
 The famous philosopher Friedrich Nietzsche penned a quote perfectly describing the end result of the trials and tribulations experienced during grief and other hardships: "That which does not kill us makes us stronger."

-You'll find lots more information on grief and other emotional topics on the next page.
+You'll find lots more information on grief and other emotional topics below.